 If you could walk the path with someone famous, who would it be with?

 Mónica: I cannot think of anyone.
 The path is a very personal thing and I prefer to do it with my own people.
 But I would certainly send many politicians on the path.
-They might come from there more enlightened.
+They might come out from there more enlightened.

 Being a freelancer, were you able to “unplug” and make the trek without the distractions of work?